figureland/statekit/README.md

 #### Deriving Signals

-If you want to create new signals derived from other signals or other sources that implement the `Subscribable` interface.
+You can create new signals derived from other signals or other sources that implement the `Subscribable` interface.
 You can use the first argument in the initialiser function.
 You can wrap this around any other signals, states or reactive objects from this library.
 It will pick up the dependencies and update automatically whenever they change.

 ```typescript
 import { signal } from '@figureland/statekit'